Nadine2016/knative/cli-reference.md

 <dt>`-i`, `--image`</dt>
 <dd>The name of the image used for this application.
 This value is required.
 For images in [Docker Hub](https://hub.docker.com), you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`. </dd>
 <dt>`--rs`, `--registry-secret`</dt>
-<dd>The name of the secret for the image.
+<dd>The name of the secret that is used to authenticate with a private registry when downloading the container image.
 This value is optional.</dd>
 <dt>`-c`, `--cpu`</dt>
 <dd>The amount of CPU set for the instance of the application.
 The default value is 1.
 This value is optional.</dd>
 <dt>`-m`, `--memory`</dt>